pinggeger/ECT/README.md

 The format of our corpus
 ===========
-Our annotator annotated the event trigger and event instance ID of all tweets.
-The format of corpus.txt is:
+Our annotator annotated the event trigger and event instance ID of all tweets. corpus.txt contains seven tab separated columns, the format of corpus.txt is:

 | # |  Name   | Explanation |
 |---| --- | ----